MARQUETTE, Mich — Sensible cannabis commercialization in the City of Marquette passed this evening with 4 – 3 vote.

 According the TIME Money, money brought in by Colorado’s booming, legal cannabis industry is now being used to help homeless citizens, address mental health and end the state’s opioid epidemic.

-The state’s $105 million in tax revenue from marijuana sales the year will go toward the “Marijuana Tax Cash Fund,” which helps create housing programs, aid mental health programs in jails and contribute to health programs at local middle schools.
+Colorado’s $105 million in tax revenue from cannabis sales the year will go toward the “Marijuana Tax Cash Fund,” which helps create housing programs, aid mental health programs in jails and contribute to health programs at local middle schools.

-After it passes, Michigan also needs to consider expunging the convictions of marijuana possessions prior to decriminalization.
+Michigan also needs to consider expunging the convictions of cannabis possessions prior to decriminalization.
 It’s fair, and would alleviate significant burden on our criminal justice system.
-Tax dollars should no longer be wasted on marijuana related offenses.
+Tax dollars should no longer be wasted on cannabis related offenses.

-Unless we are prepared to bring back Prohibition and stop unwinding with a glass of red wine at night, it ought not be in anyone’s authority to say someone else cannot responsibly enjoy marijuana, too.
-First, if we want to benefit from the inevitable outcome of November’s vote, the city needs to have our ducks in a row.
+Unless we are prepared to bring back Prohibition and ask citizens to stop unwinding with a glass of red wine at night, it ought not be anyone’s authority to say adults 21+ cannot responsibly enjoy cannabis, too.
+To benefit from the outcome of last November’s vote, the city needs to have our ducks in a row.

 With a few responsible caveats, I’m with the 70% of Americans who support legalization, and the whopping 80% of local people polled who say they would support marijuana businesses in our city.

-- Legalize the possession and sale of up to 2.5 ounces of marijuana for personal, recreational use.
+- Legalized the possession and sale of up to 2.5 ounces of cannabis for personal, recreational use.

-- Impose a 10% excise tax on marijuana sales at the retail level as well as a 6% sales tax.
+- Imposed a 10% excise tax on cannabis sales at the retail level as well as a 6% sales tax.
 The estimated revenues from the taxes are at least $100 million.

-- Split those revenues with 35% going to K-12 education, 35% to roads, 15% to the communities that allow marijuana businesses in their borders and 15% to counties where marijuana business are located.
+- Split those revenues with 35% going to K-12 education, 35% to roads, 15% to the communities that allow cannabis businesses in their borders and 15% to counties where marijuana business are located.

-- Allow communities to decide whether they’ll permit marijuana businesses.
+- Allowed communities to decide whether they’ll permit cannabis businesses.

-- Restrict purchases of marijuana for recreational purposes to 2.5 ounces but an individual could keep up to 10 ounces of marijuana at home.
+- Restricted purchases of cannabis for recreational purposes to 2.5 ounces but an individual could keep up to 10 ounces of marijuana at home.

-- Allow the Department of Licensing and Regulatory Affairs (LARA), and not the politically appointed licensing board that will regulate the medical marijuana side of the market, to regulate and license marijuana businesses, ranging from growers, transporters, testers and dispensaries.
+- Allow the Department of Licensing and Regulatory Affairs (LARA), and not the politically appointed licensing board that will regulate the medical cannabis side of the market, to regulate and license businesses, ranging from growers, transporters, testers and dispensaries.

 Do this surgically and responsibly just like we regulate alcohol, and there’s no reason Marquette couldn’t benefit from this industry.
-Studies show medical marijuana significantly reduces opioid use, and decreases prescription pill overdoses.
+Studies show cannabis significantly reduces opioid use and decreases prescription pill overdoses.